 Wild Dogs and Cats

-The resilient coyotes have survived human attempts to eradicate them from the prairies; today their eerie concerts of yips and howls can be heard across much of Alberta.
-A mottled mix of brown and gray, with lighter-colored legs and belly, the coyote is a skillful and crafty hunter that preys mainly on rodents.
-Both foxes and coyotes have the remarkable ability to hear the movement of small mammals under the snow, allowing them to hunt these animals without actually seeing them.
+The coyote is often mistaken for a wolf when in fact it is much smaller, weighing up to only 15 kilograms (33 pounds).
+It has a pointed nose and a long, bushy tail.
+Its coloring is a mottled mix of brown and gray, with lighter-colored legs and belly.
+The coyote is a skillful and crafty hunter, preying mainly on rodents.
+Coyotes have the remarkable ability to hear the movement of small mammals under the snow, allowing them to hunt these animals without actually seeing them.
+They are often seen patrolling the edges of highways and crossing open meadows in low-lying valleys.

-The elusive lynx is identifiable by its pointy black ear tufts and an oversized-tabby-cat appearance.
-The animal has broad, padded paws that distribute its weight, allowing it to “float” on the surface of snow.
-It is uncommon but widespread through remote, forested regions of the province.
-Bobcats live in the coulees and caves of badlands such as in Writing-On-Stone and Dinosaur Provincial Parks.
+The elusive lynx is identifiable by its pointy black ear tufts and an oversized tabby cat appearance.
+The animal has broad, padded paws that distribute its weight, allowing it to float on the surface of snow.
+It weighs up to 10 kilograms (22 pounds) but appears much larger because of its coat of long, thick fur.
+The lynx, uncommon but widespread throughout the region, is a solitary creature that prefers the cover of subalpine forests, feeding mostly at night on snowshoe hares and other small mammals.

 © Andrew Hempstead, from Moon Western Canada, 3rd Edition